 Step 7: Get Administrative Approval

-Before submitting the proposal, the SRSU University Review and Approval Form for Externally Sponsored Projects and Programs must be completed.
+Before submitting the proposal, the University Approval Form for Externally Sponsored Projects and Programs must be completed.
 The principal investigator/project manager will deliver the approval form and five copies of the proposal to the department chair for approval 10 days prior to the deadline specified by the sponsor and route a copy of the form for signature, in order, to the Vice President for Finance and Operations, Department Chair (if applicable), College Dean (if applicable), Provost and Vice President for Academic and Student Affairs, and the Office of Sponsored Programs.
 The Director of Sponsored Programs takes the completed proposal and form to the Office of the President.
 The proposer may elect to be present at that signature appointment to discuss any remaining questions or details.

 The completed approval form and the approved proposal is then forwarded back to the PI/PD through the appropriate channels (Department Chair, School Dean, Provost and Vice President for Academic and Student Affairs, Director of Sponsored Programs and President).